Kachur Family Recipes

 4. Pour the caramel over top of the sixth layer of cake and spread evenly.
 Let the caramel just begin to set and then cut the cake into slices all the way through before it hardens.
 Pull apart the slices, and let the caramel cool completely.

 5. Pull the other five layers from the refigerator and frost the fifth layer.
 Arrange the caramel-topped sixth layer on top of it.
+One potential presentation is to place a floret of frosting for each caramel-topped slice then lean each slice at an angle against the floret.
 Frost as desired with any remaining buttercream.

 6. Serve at room temperature to thunderous applause and heartfelt appreciation.